MisterFruits/bench_spec/README.md

 # Specfem 3D globe -- Bench readme

+Note that this guide is still a work in progress and is currently being reviewed.

 ## Get the source

 Clone the repository in a location of your choice, let's say $HOME.